 If establishing permanent legal entities were the only route to globalisation, this would be bad news indeed.
 Fortunately, it isn’t.

-The best way to launch global expansion is by partnering with an Employer of Record (EOR) to handle payroll, contracts and taxes for foreign employees.
+The best way when hiring international employees is by partnering with an Employer of Record (EOR) to handle payroll, contracts and taxes for foreign employees.
 EORs like Playroll, employ your people on your behalf.
 This solution takes care of the legwork without taking away any of the ownership.

 Build your global A-team with Playroll